HenrivantSant/swift-docs/docs/routing-and-controllers.md

     "title": "Foo Bar"
 }
 ```
-In the real world you would ofcourse fetch some data or execute certain logic.
+In the real world you would likely fetch some data or execute certain logic.

 ### Exceptions
 For some 'simple' responses it's not necessary to give a response.
 You can simply throw an Exception and the system will catch it, and deal with it accordingly.
 Those are available right now: